↑

 TIPS FOR MAKING THE BEST DRY RUB:

 When possible, use the freshest ingredients.
-Spices tend to loose their aroma and flavor after the jar has been open for 9 months.
+Spices tend to lose their aroma and flavor after the jar has been open for 9 months.
 Use fresh spices and grind some fresh herbs like black pepper and coriander.
-(If you don’t have spice grinder, you can also use a small coffee grinder.)
+(If you don’t have a spice grinder, you can also use a small coffee grinder.)
 Herbs are so much more aromatic when freshly ground.

 It’s best to quickly mix fresh dry rub right before using it but it can be prepared ahead of time and used at a later date.